-- 1) Support the development of the "Statement of Investment Policies and Objectives" which identifies the various policy issues affecting the System's investment of assets. - 2) Make recommendations, when deemed necessary, as to changes in the objectives, guidelines, or standards, based upon material and sustained changes in the capital markets. - 3) Make recommendations, with supporting materials, as to the appropriate portfolio weights among the various major asset classes (stocks, bonds, cash) within the Funds. - 4) Assist the Board of Trustees in the conduct of manager selections by: - a) Identifying and screening candidates for appropriate portfolio and organizational characteristics; - b) Performance of due diligence reviews and evaluations; - c) Quantifying of the trade-off between expected returns and risks among various investment alternatives; and - d) Functioning as an information-gathering agent. - 5) Perform a quarterly performance evaluation of the System's portfolios and their components and provide a written report to the Board of Trustees following the end of each quarter.
-The written report will cover five basic areas: - a) Returns Total time-weighted rates of returns. - b) Comparisons Returns will be compared to appropriate benchmark indices and a universe of similar funds. - c) Diagnostics Measurement of risk-adjusted performance, analysis of risks, style characteristics, and return attribution. - d) Compliance Manager's compliance with the requirements of the individual contracts. - e) Risk profile of the System's portfolio and that of its individual components.
+- 1. Support the development of the "Statement of Investment Policies and Objectives" which identifies the various policy issues affecting the System's investment of assets. - 2.
+Make recommendations, when deemed necessary, as to changes in the objectives, guidelines, or standards, based upon material and sustained changes in the capital markets. - 3.
+Make recommendations, with supporting materials, as to the appropriate portfolio weights among the various major asset classes (stocks, bonds, cash) within the Funds. - 4.
+Assist the Board of Trustees in the conduct of manager selections by: - a) Identifying and screening candidates for appropriate portfolio and organizational characteristics; - b) Performance of due diligence reviews and evaluations; - c) Quantifying of the trade-off between expected returns and risks among various investment alternatives; and - d) Functioning as an information-gathering agent.